rlivingsus/misc/AllBooks.md

 - Stein, Jacob: Jukebox Joyride
 - Steinmetz, Greg: The Richest Man who Ever Lived
 - Stevenson, Robert Louis: Treasure Island (Read?)
-- Stone, Brad: The Everything Store
+- ~~Stone, Brad: !!!The Everything Store~~
 - Sturgeon, Theodore: SCIFI Hall of Fame, Vol.2-A
 - Sullivan, Michael: The Jester (A Riyria Chronicles); Age of Myth
+- Taylor, Dennis: Bobiverse Book 1 (Name?), Book 2 For We are Many
 - Taylor, James: Break Shot: My First 21 Years
 - Tchaikovsky, Adrian: Children of Time
 - Terrill, Cristin: All Our Yesterdays
+- Therien, Chris: Road to Redemption
 - Thorensen, Olan: Harbinger Janus book 1
 - Tolkien, JRR: The Fellowship of the Ring; The Two Towers; Return of the King
 - Various: Menu Excerpts from Our Favorite Neward Restaurants